 REQUEST FOR INFORMATION (RFI)

+RFI Number: \\\\\

-RFI Number: Issue Date:
+Issue Date:

-I is a clarification to the drawings and specifications.
-S IS NOT AN AUTHORIZATION

-for additional costs, time, or to pa If extra contract tim roceed with any additional work or authorization for extra costs. ne or work is involved, written authorization per the
+Information provided is a clarification to the drawings and specifications.
+THIS IS NOT AN AUTHORIZATION for additional costs, time, or to proceed with any additional work or authorization for extra costs.
+If extra contract time or work is involved, written authorization per the contract must be obtained prior to proceeding.

-sheets and/or sketches as necessary)

-· ·

-CONTED A CITIOD

-CONTRACTOR:

-SUBMITTED BY:

-REPLY: (attach additional sheets a nd/or sketches as necessary)
+DESCRIPTION: (attach additional sheets and/or sketches as necessary)

-REPLY DATE: REPLY BY: